What Is At-Home Treatment?

 At-home treatment may not be the best plan for someone with a severe addiction.
 An inpatient rehabilitation facility will likely be the safest and most successful option for certain individuals.
 However, recovery is a life-long journey and at-home treatment is an option to continue treatment while maintaining life’s other responsibilities.
 At-home treatment can be a cost-effective option, with some programs charging about $38,000 for an entire year.
 Insurance may cover part or all of treatment.

 Deciding on a treatment plan depends on many factors, including the severity of the addiction, finances, insurance coverage, and personal preference.
 Different rehabilitation centers offer different levels of care and amenities, so it is important to research what your options are and what is important to you while seeking treatment.
 It is always wise to consider a medically supervised detox, especially from substances like alcohol that have potentially life-threatening detoxes.
-A treatment provider can help you weigh your options and talk about what the best option for your needs are.
-Don’t wait; start your journey towards recovery today.
+A treatment provider can provide assistance for rehab options.
+Don’t wait; start your journey toward recovery by contacting a treatment provider today.